-The zoo is closed from 10am to 5pm today for Beast of a Feast preparations.
+The zoo is closed from 10am to 5pm on Thursday, October 7 for Beast of a Feast preparations.
 The zoo will reopen from 6-10pm for Beast of a Feast attendees.

 Elmwood Park Zoo is excited to announce its new online destination for fun and educational content, “EPZoo2U.com.”
 The website provides guests with links to the zoo’s various videos, live streams, games and lessons that can be enjoyed for free by both children and adults.
 The zoo’s intent with EPZoo2U.com is to continue to provide the community with experiences that will inspire a commitment to wildlife conservation, even while the zoo is closed to daily visitors.